bthate/botlib/README.rst

 ::

- > sudo okcmd install
+ > sudo bot cmd install

 if you don't want the bot to startup at boot, remove the service file:

 ::

- > sudo okcmd remove
+ > sudo bot cmd remove

 |